Fund for Women and Girls

 The goal is to raise $2.5 million for the fund by the end of 2017.
 And, with your help we'll get there!

-Funds in the endowment will be invested to be here forever, with earnings each year used for grants, community education and leadership activities.
+Funds in the endowment will be invested to be here forever, with earnings each year used for grants, like the Girls in Pájaro Valley Initiative, and other community education and leadership activities.

 Why Women and Girls?